dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 *   `typeArguments` is present and there are more or fewer than two type arguments.

-*   Any of the entry key expressions are not constant expressions.
+*   Any of the entry key expressions are not constant expressions. *Even though the key expression must be constant, a map pattern key expression doesn't establish a const context.
+This allows us to potentially support non-const expressions in a future release without it being a breaking change, similar to default values in parameter lists.*

 *   Any two keys in the map are identical. *Map patterns that don't have a rest element only match if the `length` of the map is equal to the number of map